[Virtual Event] IaCConf 2026: Real stories on how infra teams are keeping pace

 These tools provide powerful filtering and query options, allowing you to quickly isolate issues, understand resource dependencies, and assess the impact of changes in your infrastructure.

-Key Points
+Key points

-We encourage you also to explore how Spacelift makes it easy to work with Terraform.
-If you need any help managing your Terraform infrastructure, building more complex workflows based on Terraform, and managing AWS credentials per run, instead of using a static pair on your local machine, Spacelift is a fantastic tool for this.
-It supports Git workflows, policy as code, programmatic configuration, context sharing, drift detection, and many more great features right out of the box.
-You can check it for free by creating a trial account.
+We encourage you to explore how Spacelift makes it easy to work with Terraform.
+If you need help managing your Terraform infrastructure, building more complex workflows, or managing AWS credentials per run with dynamic credentials instead of static pairs on a local machine, Spacelift is built for this.

 Note: New versions of Terraform are placed under the BUSL license, but everything created before version 1.5.x stays open-source.
 OpenTofu is an open-source version of Terraform that expands on Terraform’s existing concepts and offerings.
 It is a viable alternative to HashiCorp’s Terraform, being forked from Terraform version 1.5.6.

-Spacelift effectively manages Terraform state, more complex workflows, supports policy as code, programmatic configuration, context sharing, drift detection, resource visualization and includes many more features.
+Spacelift helps manage Terraform state, build more complex workflows, and supports policy as code, programmatic configuration, context sharing, drift detection, resource visibility, and many more.

 Start free trial

-Share your data and download the guide
+Share your data and download the cheat sheet